 I've been reading comics since I was a little kid.
-Neil Gaiman, Alan Moore, Warren Ellis, Art Spiegelman are among my favorites authors now, but when I was younger, I was a big fan of Marvel Super Heroes.
+Neil Gaiman, Alan Moore, Warren Ellis, and Art Spiegelman are among my favorite authors now, but when I was younger, I was a big fan of Marvel superheroes.

 When I discovered the Marvel Social Graph dataset, I immediately wanted to discover how the different characters influenced each other with data visualization.

-By using cluster analysis, I am going to figure out how my heros actually interacted with each other in the Marvel Universe.
+By using cluster analysis, I am going to try to figure out how my childhood heroes actually interacted with each other in the Marvel Universe.

 The Marvel dataset is composed of a list of co-occurrences of super heros.
 For example, every time Spider Man appears in a comic book with Captain America, we will have a line with both their names.
-To illustrate this, here is a visual of the data in Dataiku Data Science Studio (DSS).
+To illustrate this, here is a visual of the data in Dataiku DSS.

-Because of these connections, it is possible to create a graph, where each node being a character and each link or line shows us the presence of a co-occurrence in the dataset.
+Because of these connections, it's possible to create a graph, with each node being a character and each link or line showing the presence of a co-occurrence in the dataset.

 I did all the network analysis with Python (mostly using networkx package) and used sigmajs to build a small web application to be able to visualize the network.